Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/01-Fundamentals/4-tdd/1-intro-to-tdd-w-pytest.md

 ## Adding Pytest to our Docker Containers

-Pytest is essentially an addition to our Python Dockerfile that we need to explicitly include.
+Pytest is essentially an addition to our Python Environment that we need to explicitly include.
 Luckily this will be a rather easy task to accomplish:

 ```yml
 FROM python:3.11-slim